1986 Houston Astros season: April—May

-Pursuant to a 4–0 start to the season, on May 2, Bob Knepper led the club to a 6–1 victory over the Montreal Expos, with six innings of one-run ball.
-Kevin Bass doubled, Craig Reynolds tripled, and José Cruz collected two hits and two runs batted in (RBI).
+On his way to a 4–0 start to the season, on May 2, Bob Knepper led the club to a 6–1 victory over the Montreal Expos, with six innings of one-run ball.
+Kevin Bass doubled, Reynolds tripled, and José Cruz collected two hits and two runs batted in (RBI).
 The Astros improved to 15–6.

 After seven starts through May 4, starter Mike Scott had turned in a 3–2 win–loss record (W–L record) with a 4.03 earned run average (ERA).
-On the cusp of one the most dramatic career transformations and dominant pitching performances of the season, Scott, in his next start, surrendered just one earned run over seven innings to the Pittsburgh Pirates.
+On the cusp of one of the most dramatic career transformations and dominant pitching performances of the season, Scott, in his next start, surrendered just one earned run over seven innings to the Pittsburgh Pirates.
 This outing initiated an Astros-record 20 consecutive quality starts, which surpassed the 15 set by Don Wilson in 1971, and remained until passed by Framber Valdez on August 24, 2022.

+Mike Scott struck out 10 on May 25, his first career contest yielding double-figures in strikeouts.
+(Note: Mike Scott, for single games, in the regular season, requiring strikeouts ≥ 10, sorted by ascending date.)
+Having surrendered six hits and four walks, Scott departed after eight frames with Houston and the Chicago Cubs tied, 1–1.
+In the top of the 11th, catcher Mark Bailey doubled home Phil Garner and Craig Reynolds off Lee Smith (2–4) for the game-winning run.
+Charlie Kerfeld (4–1) retired the Cubs in order in each of the ninth and tenth innings to earn the win, while Dave Smith tossed a perfect 11th for the save (11).